 Q. Is the Covenant just a Facebook organization?

 No. The Covenant of the Goddess formed in 1975 as a non-profit educational organization dedicated to securing for Witches the same rights and privileges enjoyed by other religious groups.
 We are open to all traditions of the Craft, including Eclectics and self-initiated Witches.
 We are a federation of covens and solitaries of many traditions, and have worked for Witches’ civil and religious rights for many years.
-We are organized in 14 Local Councils throughout the United States, as well as National memberships for covens and solitaries from areas where there are no Local Councils.
+We are organized in nine Local Councils throughout the United States, as well as National memberships for covens and solitaries from areas where there are no Local Councils.
 We have a small number of international members, mainly from English-speaking countries, such as Canada, the UK and Australia.
-At Samhain 2015, COG will celebrate its 40th anniversary.
+At Samhain 2015, COG celebrated its 40th anniversary.

-The Covenant’s Facebook presence is an outreach project begun in 2010 by Greg Harder who was then COG’s Public Information Officer.
+The Covenant’s Facebook presence is an outreach project begun in 2010 by Greg Harder, who was then COG’s Public Information Officer.
 Many people enjoy the mix of Pagan and Wiccan news, archeology, folklore, weird science, music, and other offerings that are circulated nearly every day on our Facebook page.

 Q. Do you train Witches?

 No, the Covenant of the Goddess does not train Witches.
 Some local councils may provide public education as a service to their communities, but the Covenant of the Goddess as a National or Local organization does not train Witches.
 CoG is comprised of Elders and covens trained within their own spiritual traditions.
 If you are interested in finding a teacher in your area, please contact your local council for suggestions.
-CoG provides a component of study during Merry Meet / Grand Council to our membership, called Leadership Institute.
+CoG provides a component of study during Merry Meet/Grand Council to our membership, called Leadership Institute.
 It is typically a full day of in-depth, topic specific, classes to help deepen our knowledge and practices as leaders and elders.

 Q. Are there Solitaries or just covens in the Covenant?

 Both Covens and Solitary Witches may join the Covenant.
-It is mainly an organization of experienced clergy, but we are seeking to improve outreach to new Witches as well through our Associates’ program.
+CoG is mainly an organization of experienced clergy, but we are seeking to improve outreach to new Witches as well, through our Associates’ program.
 If an applicant (Coven or Solitary) lives in an area served by one of our Local Councils, they must apply through the Local Council.
 If there is no Local Council nearby, the applicant applies as a National member.
 National Solitaries must be eligible as Elders in their tradition.

 Q. What does it cost to join the Covenant?